sean-mceachern/CU_Buffs_Football_v2.0/README.md

 1. follow the link to https://github.com/sean-mceachern/CU_Buffs_Football_v2.0
 2. click the green "Code" button and "Download ZIP"
-3. navigate to the downloaded file, right click desired HTML file, and "open with" desired internet browser
+3. navigate to the downloaded folder, click on the "views" folder, right click desired HTML file, and "open with" desired internet browser